 What you can do to prevent procrastination

 Whether you’re guilty of procrastinating on your own responsibilities, it’s important for managers to help prevent procrastination in the workplace.
-Here are 16 productivity hacks to help you avoid the effects of procrastination bringing down the quality of your business.
+Here are 12 tips for overcoming procrastination.

 1. Understand why you procrastinate